 Working to live

 For garment workers in markets such as Bangladesh, a long working week can be normal.
-We acknowledge the various factors that can cause this to happen and are working to change practices to ensure that no worker works more than a maximum of 60 hours per week.
-Our Supplier Code of Conduct stipulates that working hours may not exceed 60 hours in any seven-day period, except in truly exceptional and unforeseeable circumstances.
+We acknowledge the various factors that can cause this to happen and are working to change practices to ensure that workers are compensated fairly and no worker works more than a maximum of 48 hours per week, plus 12 hours maximum of overtime.
+In fact, our Supplier Code of Conduct stipulates that working hours may not exceed a 48-hour week plus a maximum of 12 hours overtime, or 60 total hours in any seven-day period, except in truly exceptional and unforeseeable circumstances.
 In addition, workers need to be fairly compensated for their hard work.

 For many years, we have required our suppliers and their factories to compensate workers by paying wages that meet or exceed legal minimum and/or industry benchmark standards, whichever is higher.
 Even so, it’s still common to find instances of unpaid overtime premium.
 In some cases, workers are being compensated by productivity (the number of pieces made) instead of hourly at a premium rate.

 Many workers want or need to maximise their pay, so reductions in work hours can only benefit them if wages increase.
-Therefore, we have embarked on a journey to identify and overcome the barriers to these tensions through a multi-stakeholder approach with other brands, the ACT Foundation, and our own pilot projects.
+Therefore, we have embarked on a journey to identify and overcome the barriers to these tensions through a multi-stakeholder approach with other brands, the Action, Collaboration, Transformation (ACT) initiative, C&A Foundation, and our own pilot projects.